saihub404/saihub404/README.md

-# 👋 Hi there, I'm Sai Ganesh Voodi
+# 👋 Hi there, I'm Sai Ganesh

 I'm an AI and Data Analytics professional with a strong foundation in building intelligent, scalable, and cloud-native machine learning systems.
 I love working on real-world problems using cutting-edge tools like GenAI, Langchain, and vector databases.